PGScatalog/pgsc_calc/docs/how-to/bigjob.rst

 .. note:: The name of the nextflow and singularity modules will be different in
           your local environment

-.. note:: Think about enabling fast variant matching with ``--fast_match``!

-.. warning:: Make sure to copy input data to fast storage, and run the pipeline
-            on the same fast storage area.
+          .. warning:: Make sure to copy input data to fast storage, and run the pipeline on the same fast storage area.
 You might include these steps in your bash script.
 Ask your sysadmin for help if you're not sure what this means.